scacela/oci-lakehouse-pipeline/modules/oac/generate-idcs-access-token-for-oac.md

 \
 In other words, copy to your clipboard `<VALUE>` from `{"app_access_token":"<VALUE>"}` from within the `tokens.tok` file.

-4. On your browser tab with the `Configure Variables` section of Resource Manager, paste the contents of your clipboard into the `OAC IDCS Access Token` field.
+4. Paste the contents of your clipbaord into a new file on your local machine named `token-value.txt`.
+Ensure that this file will be easy to access for a later step where you will use the value in this file as an input parameter that is required for OAC deployment.